Components of State Anti-Bullying Laws and Regulations

 No. There are no specific groups listed under Missouri anti-bullying laws or regulations.
 Missouri anti-bullying laws state that policies must treat all students equally and shall not contain specific lists of protected classes of students who are to received special treatment.

-Missouri schools that receive federal funding are required by federal law to address discrimination on a number of different personal characteristics.
+Missouri schools that receive federal funding are required by federal law to address discrimination based on certain personal characteristics.
 Find out when bullying may be a civil rights violation.

 Do Missouri anti-bullying laws and regulations encourage or require districts to implement bullying prevention programs or strategies?

 Yes.
-Missouri anti-bullying laws require districts to provide education and information to students regarding bullying, including information regarding the school district policy prohibiting bullying, the harmful effective of bullying, and other initiatives to address bullying.
+Missouri anti-bullying laws require districts to provide education and information to students regarding bullying, including information regarding the school district policy prohibiting bullying, the harmful effects of bullying, and other applicable initiatives to address bullying.
+The school district administration must implement programs and other initiatives to address bullying, including violence prevention instruction for all students and staff that includes information on preventing and responding to illegal harassment and bullying.

 Do Missouri anti-bullying laws and regulations encourage or require districts to train teachers and other school staff on how to respond to bullying incidents?

 Yes.
-Missouri school districts must provide information and appropriate training regarding the policy to school district staff who have significant contact with students in regard to the anti-bullying policy.
+Missouri school districts must provide information and appropriate training regarding the policy to school district staff who have significant contact with students.

 Do Missouri anti-bullying laws and regulations encourage or require districts to provide safeguards or mental health supports for students involved with bullying?

 Yes.
-Missouri anti-bullying laws require school districts to implement programs and other initiatives to address bullying and to make resources available to victims of bullying.
+Missouri anti-bullying laws require school districts to implement programs and other initiatives to address bullying, to respond to such conduct in a manner that does not stigmatize the victim, and to make resources available to victims of bullying.
 Missouri anti-bullying laws also require districts to instruct school counselors, school social workers, and other mental health professionals to educate students who are victims of bullying on techniques for students to overcome the negative effects of bullying.

 Do Missouri anti-bullying laws and regulations involve parents in efforts to address bullying behavior?